saurabytes/MonarchMoneyTrendReport/README.md

 * Highlight Pending Transactions when **Settings / Preferences / Allow Edits to Pending Transactions** is set to "Off".

-# INSTALLING MONARCH MONEY TWEAKS:
+# Installing MONARCH MONEY TWEAKS:

 You can install the script by using the **Tampermonkey** app extension in Chrome, Microsoft Edge, Safari, Firefox and Opera Next.
 For the iPad, use the **Safari </> Userscripts** app.